Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 Since it takes a huge amount of memory and time to assemble genomes using spades, we will run a slurm script on great lakes cluster for this step.

-Now, open the spades.sbat file residing in the class_5 folder with nano and add the following spades command to the bottom of the file.
+Now, open the spades.sbat file residing in the class_5 folder with nano.
 Replace the EMAIL_ADDRESS in spades.sbat file with your actual email-address.
 This will make sure that whenever the job starts, aborts or ends, you will get an email notification.

 ```
 > Open the spades.sbat file using nano: